Types of Mammograms

 Breast cancer is the most common cancer among women in the United States, other than skin cancer, and it is the second leading cause of cancer death in women after lung cancer.

 The American Cancer Society recommends yearly mammograms for women starting at age 40.
 Mammograms are non-invasive x-rays of the breasts to aid in early detection of any abnormalities in the breast.
 Research has shown that mammograms can show changes in the breast up to two years before they can be felt.
 Early detection of breast cancer greatly increases the chances for a complete recovery.

 Perform monthly breast self-exams on a regular basis.
 Look and feel for changes – discharge from the nipple, skin dimpling, changes in skin texture, change in nipple position, feel for any unexplained lumps. .

 The best time of the month to do your self exams is seven to ten days after the start of your menstrual cycle.
 For post-menopausal women, do it the same day each month.

-The Mary’s Gift Program at Wise Health System provides free screening and diagnostic mammograms to low-income, uninsured or under-insured women in Wise County.
+The Mary’s Gift Program at Wise Health System provides free mammography services to low-income, uninsured or under-insured men and women in Wise County.